 Keywords: Multipotent adult mesenchymal stem cells, Osteoarthritis, Knee joint, Clinical trial

 Core tip: Knee osteoarthritis is a common medical condition in the elderly and the obese.
-Despite the variety of available conventional treatments for this disease, in recent years stem cell therapy has been applied in an ever increasing number of clinical cases.
-Therefore the aim of this review is to outline the latest advances in stem cell therapy as a non-pharmacologic treatment for knee osteoarthritis.
-It also emphasizes on some of the challenges associated with stem cell therapy regarding knee cartilage regeneration and chondrogenesis in vitro and in vivo.
+Despite the variety of available conventional treatments for this disease, in recent years cellular therapy has been applied in an ever increasing number of clinical cases.
+Therefore the aim of this review is to outline the latest advances in cellular therapy as a non-pharmacologic treatment for knee osteoarthritis.
+It also emphasizes on some of the challenges associated with cellular therapy regarding knee cartilage regeneration and chondrogenesis in vitro and in vivo.

 Osteoarthritis (OA) of the knee is a chronic, indolent disease that affects all genders, ages and races but is known to be most common in the elderly and in obese people.
 A degenerative disease of the connective tissue, it mainly affects the articular cartilage (Figure (Figure11).
 The definition of knee OA varies in reported studies and includes self-reported knee OA (obtained from a questionnaire), radiographic definitions of knee osteoarthritis, and symptomatic knee OA (self-reported joint pain and radiographic evidence of OA).
 Symptoms may include joint pain, stiffness and tenderness.
 Furthermore, as the cartilage substance decreases, the bone surface may also become affected.
 This results in development of osteophytes (bone spurs) and direct bone-bone contact.
 In addition to the stiffness of the joint, the patient tries to avoid pain by minimizing joint movement, which leads to muscle atrophy and laxity of the ligaments[1-4].